Red Cliffs

 Red Cliffs has very high levels of nearby infrastructure activity, ranking in the top 20% nationally

 Changes to local infrastructure significantly influence an area's performance.
 AreaSearch identified ten projects likely impacting the area.
 Notable ones are Red Cliffs Solar Farm, Sunraysia Water Efficiency Project, Red Cliffs Early Years Hub, and Mildura Solar Farm.
-The following details those most relevant:.
+The following details those projected to have the most relevance.

 Professional plan users can use the search below to filter and access additional projects.